Q: What type of therapy do you do?

 Q: What if I am not a spiritual or religious person?

 I am able to talk about spiritual issues if presented.
 I am also very well versed in helping people with emotional and relational issues without discussing spirituality at all.
 I am committed to respecting each individuals unique spiritual or religious path or lack thereof.
-I am very grounded and practical and I draw from many other styles of counseling in addition to Transpersonal.
+I am very grounded and practical and I draw from many ways of exploring the issues that brought you to seek counseling.

 Q: What do we do in the first session?

 The first session is mainly to see if what you are looking for and what I have to offer are a "good fit."
 I will talk to you about what brought you to therapy at this time.
 We might also talk about your wants and needs and goals for therapy and begin to complete an initial clinical assessment.
-In the next few session we will discuss a general sense of what we will work on, (aka a treatment plan) should we choose to continue.
+In the next few session we will discuss a general sense of what we will work on, should we choose to continue.
 It is important that you have a therapist that you feel comfortable with and it is important that I am able to feel like I can meet your needs.
 I will happily provide you with referrals if you would like to try working with someone else instead.
 If I feel that I cannot meet your needs or there may be someone more appropriate, I will provide referrals.

 Q: How long does therapy take?